pedroka-dev/Bannerlord-Iron-Will/README.md

     - Generic Troop XP scales with troop tier.
 Current: xpValue * (troop.Tier +1). (can be turned off)
   - Player Character, Companions and Owned troops received XP appears in the ingame console. (can be turned off)
   - Works globally to all troops in game, both in battle and campaing map.
+  - Optional in-game configurable values with Mod Configuration Menu (MCM).
+This is a soft dependency.
-  - Configurable Experience value for Heroes and  Generic Troops at "xxWoundXPSettings.xml".
+  - Configurable Experience value for Heroes and  Generic Troops at "xxWoundXPSettings.xml". (note: MCM configuration takes priority and overrides this file)
   - NLogger for debugging reasons at "WoundExperienceLog.txt".
   - Only valid for **real** battles, so you can't cheese it by getting wounded in tournaments and arenas heh.
+# Settings

   ![alt text](https://github.com/pedro-ca/bannerlord_iron_will/blob/master/WoundXP/Thumbnails/heroe%20athletic%20exp%20example.JPG?raw=true)